Pest control hub

-Woolly nightshade is a shrub or small tree that can rapidly grow to 10m tall.
-It has large, grey-green leaves that are up to 25cm long and are covered in felt-like hairs.
+Woolly nightshade (also known as tobacco weed) is a shrub or small tree that can rapidly grow to 10m tall.
+It has large, grey and green leaves that are up to 25cm long and are covered in felt like hairs.
 The leaves have an unpleasant, pungent (kerosene-like) smell when crushed.
 It produces purple flowers with yellow centres and bunches of yellow berries when ripened.

 Woolly nightshade is adapted to a wide range of habitats.
 It can invade forest margins, disturbed forest, light gaps within forest, shrublands, riparian margins, estuarine margins, consolidated sand dunes, wetlands and urban areas.
 It rarely invades intact habitats.
 Can also be problemtic along roadsides and exotic forest margins.

-Woolly nightshade grows very rapidly and can crowd-out or shade-out native plants to form dense stands.
+Woolly nightshade grows very rapidly and can crowd out or shade out native plants to form dense stands.
 It also effectively poisons the soil to inhibit or prevent the establishment of other less hardy species, including native plant seedlings.
-This has the effect of preventing the regenration/establishment of native forest.
+This has the effect of preventing the regenration and establishment of native forest.

-This plant is moderately shade-tolerant, tolerant to frost and requires medium to high soil fertility.
-Dense stands can ivade pasture on poor soils, especially in hill country areas and impede livestock movement.
+This plant is moderately shade tolerant, requires medium to high soil fertility and is tolerant to frost.
+Dense stands can invade pasture on poor soils, especially in hill country areas and impede livestock movement.
 All parts of the plant are thought to be toxic to livestock.

 Woolly nightshade can flower and fruit at any time of the year, producing large numbers of viable seeds.
 Even very young plants can produce seed, for example, seedlings established in summer can bear flowers by the autumn.
 It also spreads vegetatively when mechanically damaged by cutting or uprooting and pieces of root remaining in the soil will regrow.

-Small plants: Pull out and leave on site to rot.
+- Pull out small plants and leave on site for roots to dry and rot.
 This is easiest in winter.